 Perhaps Thomasville's oldest resident is Big Oak, on the corner of E. Monroe and N. Crawford streets.
 Dating from the late 17th century, the tree is 68 feet high, with a trunk circumference of 26 feet and a limb spread of 165 feet.

-For three days in late April, the Rose Show and Festival includes a juried rose show, the Rose Parade on Broad Street, a street dance, museum tours and an arts and crafts fair.
-Victorian Christmas Festival features jingle bells, twinkling lights, a live nativity, costumed carolers and dancers, carriage rides, jolly St. Nick and real snow in the Winter Wonderland.
+For three days in late April, the Rose Show and Festival at the Exchange Club Fairgrounds includes a juried rose show, the Rose Parade on Broad Street, a street dance, museum tours and an arts and crafts fair.
+Downtown's Victorian Christmas Festival features twinkling lights, a live nativity, costumed carolers and dancers, carriage rides, jolly St. Nick and real snow in the Winter Wonderland.